Moxa

 Moxa on the needle

-This is a method in which a piece of a thin moxa cigar is slid over the acupuncture needle and lit.
+This is a method where a piece of a thin moxa cigar is slid over the acupuncture needle and lit.
 The heat is brought deep into the skin or muscle through the needle.
 Here too, the moxa does not touch the skin.

-Sometimes a small moxa ball is placed directly on the skin and lit.
-As soon as you start to feel the warmth, the acupuncturist quickly removes the ball.
+Sometimes a small moxa pellet is placed directly on the skin and lit.
+As soon as you start feeling the warmth, the acupuncturist quickly removes the pellet.

 Moxa lamp

-For those who do not want the smoke of the smoldering herb, a moxa lamp can be used.
-This can deeply heat a whole area.
+For those who do not want the smoke from the smoldering herb, a moxa lamp can be used.
+It can deeply heat a whole area.